cometbft/cometbft/docs/explanation/core/proposer-based-timestamps.md

 To prevent this from happening, first, follow recommendation 1., i.e., synchronize the validators' clocks.
-Then wait until the block times produced by BFT Time converge to values that do not differ too much from real time (observation 4.).
+Then wait until the block times produced by BFT Time converge to values that do not differ too much from real time.
 This may take a long time, because in BFT Time if the value a validator reads from its local clock is smaller than the time of the previous block, then the time it sets to a new block will be the time of the previous block plus `1ms`.